Top Menu

 Summary

-The brachial plexus is a network of nerves that conducts signals from the spine to the shoulder, arm, and hand.
-Brachial plexus injuries are caused by damage to those nerves.
+The brachial plexus is a network of nerves that sends signals from the spine to the shoulder, arm, and hand.
+Damage to the brachial plexus can cause symptoms such as:

 • A limp or paralyzed arm